beyescay/memento/CAPSTONE_README.md

 For e.g., You can type in something similar to this!
 <p align="center"><img src="images/desc2.png" width="400" height="600"/></p>

 As soon you enter the URL, the timer starts.
-When the timer reaches the first checkpoint, I send a notification in the app asking you to revisit the link.
+When the timer reaches the first checkpoint, it sends a notification in the app asking the user to revisit the link.

-Just like this.
+Just like this!
 <p align="center">
   <img src="images/desc3.png" width="400" height="600"/>
 </p>